jakartaee/jsonp-api/README.md

 # JSON Processing (JSON-P)

-This projects contains API and Reference Implementation (RI) of JSR-374.
+This projects contains the API and Reference Implementation (RI) of JSR-374.
 The Java API for JSON Processing provides portable APIs to parse, generate, transform, and query JSON documents.

 ## Build